ShinyRice/citpass/README.md

 For now, I've only thought of making it do five things,

-- Creating the folder where passwords are stored and corresponding index file, which is hardcoded for now to $HOME/.local/share/citpass
+- Creating the directory where passwords are stored and corresponding index file, which defaults to $HOME/.local/share/citpass, but the directory path can be set through the environment variable CITPASS_DIR

-- Adding passwords to this file.
+- Adding passwords to the directory.
 Each password will have metadata associated to it stored in the file too, with a format taken after KeePass, storing title, username, password, URL and notes about the service

-- Listing passwords
+- Listing all passwords

 - Removing passwords and associated metadata